 But first, what is localization?

 Simply put, localization is the process of adapting a product or content to a specific locale or market.
+Although the terms are often used interchangeably, translation is one of the steps in the localization process.

 Localization and internationalization are related, but not the same thing.
 They also play different roles in the translation process.

-Localization strategy: preserving meaning across cultures and languages
+Localization strategy: Preserving meaning across cultures and languages

 A successful localization strategy uses a variety of techniques — including translation — to ensure that you’re able to effectively target your new, international audience.
 From cultural nuances to imagery to pricing considerations, there are many factors to consider.